 Motor Vehicle Sales to Nonresidents

-When it comes to selling motor vehicles to nonresidents of Arizona, there are four separate transaction privilege tax exemptions (or deductions from the retail seller’s tax base) under the retail sales classification that may apply to an Arizona seller’s sale of a motor vehicle.
-All four of these exemptions rely upon the purchaser first qualifying as a nonresident.
+When it comes to selling motor vehicles to nonresidents of Arizona, there are five separate transaction privilege tax exemptions (or deductions from the retail seller’s tax base) under the retail sales classification that may apply to an Arizona seller’s sale of a motor vehicle.
+All five of these exemptions rely upon the purchaser first qualifying as a nonresident.

-Two exemptions are based on the purchaser’s state of residence.
-One exemption requires the seller’s documented out-of-state delivery of a motor vehicle to a nonresident.
-For more information on these exemptions and documentation requirements, including sales to nonresident military personnel stationed in Arizona and to Native American purchasers, refer to Arizona Transaction Privilege Procedure (TPP) 08-1.
+Two exemptions are based on the purchaser’s state of residence, and two exemptions require the seller’s documented out-of-state delivery of a motor vehicle to a nonresident.
+For more information on these exemptions and documentation requirements, including sales to nonresident military personnel stationed in Arizona and to Native American purchasers, refer to Arizona Transaction Privilege Procedure (TPP) 08-1 (Note – TPP 08-1 will be updated to reflect the addition of the exemption for commercial motor vehicles sold to nonresidents per A.R.S. § 42-5061(A)(14)(b)).

 Overall, Arizona statute provides an exemption for the sale of a motor vehicle to a nonresident who is from a state that has both: